Kathryn Lafrenz Samuels

 Kathryn Lafrenz Samuels is an Assistant Professor with expertise in cultural heritage, environmental anthropology, political anthropology, and international development.
 She received her PhD in Anthropology from Stanford University in 2010, building on a masters degree in Applied Anthropology from the University of South Florida.
 Much of her work integrates archaeological and sociocultural anthropology around issues of cultural heritage, focusing on the transnational contexts of heritage, in the areas of international economic development, human rights, democracy building, and global climate change.
 Her current book project (Anthropogenic: Carbon Heritage and Climate Change) examines the heritage of human-caused climate change through the historic resources and material infrastructure of carbon-based energy resources at several sites in the United States.
 This research draws attention to the historic conditions of anthropogenic climate change, based in fossil fuels, and the implication of this past within contemporary adaptation and mitigation efforts as a way of reflecting upon and mobilizing social change.
 Dr. Lafrenz Samuels’ work has been supported by the American Council of Learned Societies, the American Institute of Maghrib Studies, the US-Norway Fulbright Foundation, and the National Science Foundation.

-In press.
+2018.
 Mobilizing Heritage: Anthropological Practice and Transnational Prospects.
 Gainesville: University Press of Florida.
+Link

 2016. (with A. Markham, E. Osipova, and A. Caldas) World Heritage and Tourism in a Changing Climate.
 Nairobi/Paris: UNEP & UNESCO.
 Link